 A side's round ends:

-In stroke play, when the side completes the final hole, either by both partnersholing out (including correction of a mistake, such as under Rule 6.1 or 14.7b) or by one partnerholing out on the final hole and the other partner choosing not to do so.
+• In stroke play, when the side completes the final hole, either by both partners holing out (including correction of a mistake, such as under Rule 6.1 or 14.7b) or by one partner holing out on the final hole and the other partner choosing not to do so.

 When Hole Is Completed

-(1) Match Play.
-A side has completed a hole when both partners have holed out or had their next strokes conceded or either side has conceded the hole.(2) Stroke Play.
-A side has completed a hole when one of the partners has holed out and the other partner has either holed out or chooses not to do so.
+(2) Stroke Play.
+A side has completed a hole when one of the partners has holed out and the other partner has holed out, chooses not to do so or is disqualified for the hole.

 23.4